CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     return {'message': 'Hello World!'}
 ```

-This is somewhat more complex that what you've seen so far, but don't worry, you don't need to understand exactly what is happening here, just know that these objects are what allow you to create and use a database to store your Places.
+That is a lot of code specific to Sqlalchemy.
+You can check out the documentation if you'd like to know what each individual method does later but for now just know that the code you wrote:

+1. Creates a SQLAlchemy database engine definition for sqlite.
+2. Creates a blueprint for a SQLAlchemy session.
+3. Defines a base model, which allows you to define Python objects as SQLAlchemy ORM objects.
+4. Creates a method `get_db` which will be executed whenever you need access to the databse.
+This method instantiates a Session from the blueprint you defined earlier and closes it when it when you are done with it so that you don't have unused sessions laying around.

-Next, let's define a Place __database__ sqlalchemy model along with an instruction to create the table. **Add the following code just below the `get_db()` method**:
+Next, define a Place database SQLAlchemy model along with an instruction to create the table.

+Add the following code just below the `get_db()` method:

 ```python
 class DBPlace(Base):